 There are many methods to contact me.
 The top of the syllabus has my office hours if you need a face to face discussion; my email if a quick explanation will suffice your question; and my office number if you need an over the phone conversation.
 I am dedicated to a two (2) business day response to any correspondence from you.
 Odds are in favor of me getting back to you sooner than that.
 If there is an emergency - which is defined as a test failing on you via a Blackboard failure - then you should email me - at my SPC email - immediately.
-Do NOT send me any messages through Blackboard.
-In the event students need to get in contact with me, please - to reiterate - send all communications to my South Plains College email.
-In doing so, please put the class in which you are enrolled in the subject line so I know how to specifically help you remedy the issue.
+Do NOT send me a message at any time through Blackboard.
+Only email me through my SPC email.

+When sending me an email, please put the class you are enrolled in the subject line.
+That will immediately help me find your information and help you.